-Colin K. Combs, Ph.D., Professor (Ph.D., University of Rochester): Mechanisms by which inflammatory activation of brain glial cells contributes to neurodegeneration.
+Colin K. Combs, Ph.D., Professor (Ph.D., University of Rochester), Associate Dean of Research/Chair of Biomedical Sciences: Mechanisms by which inflammatory activation of brain glial cells contributes to neurodegeneration.
 The process by which a specific type of glia, microglia, contribute to the pathophysiology of Alzheimer's disease.

 Mikhail Golovko, Ph.D., Assistant Professor (Ph.D., Tver State University): Examining the lipid signaling pathway and inflammation response using steady-state kinetic modeling in vivo and mass spectrometric techniques.

 Bryon Grove, Ph.D., Professor (Ph.D., Clemson University, 1985): Role of proteins that anchor or target protein kinases and other intracellular proteins to specific cellular compartments, AKAPs (A-kinase anchoring proteins) in particular.

 Saobo Lei, Ph.D., Associate Professor (Ph.D., University of Alberta): Neural network activities in the brain; Roles and mechanisms of neuropeptides and neuromodulators in learning and memory and neurological diseases including anxiety, Alzheimer's disease, epilepsy and schizophrenia, etc.